 additional copies of application materials as necessary for review by the Commission or other Town agencies.

-The Commission may obtain a report from the Nmihwest Conservation District or successor agency containing its review and recommendations regarding the subdivision plan.
+The Commission may obtain a report from the Northwest Connecticut Conservation District or other conservation organizations containing its review and recommendations regarding the subdivision plan.

 RECEIPT AND SCHEDULING OF APPLICATION

 The application must be submitted ·not less than five (5) days before a regular monthly meeting of the Commission in order to be considered at such meeting.
-The Commission shall make a detennination as to whether the application is complete.
+The Commission shall make a determination as to whether the application is complete.
 If the application is incomplete, the Commission may deny the application.
 The date of receipt of a complete application shall be as provided in Chapter 126 of the Connecticut General Statutes.

 Upon receipt of a complete application, the Commission shall call a public hearing if, in its judgment, the specific circumstances require such action.
 The Commission shall hold a public hearing on any application for a resubdivision.